-Here’s a rundown of how technology is helping us with personal safety, personal improvement, and caregiving for family members.
-If you’re not using apps to help you accomplish these things, they may be worth a serious look.
+Here’s a rundown of how technology is helping us with personal improvement, caregiving for family members, and personal safety.
+If you’re not using mobile apps to help you accomplish these things, they may be worth a serious look.

 Personal Improvement Technology